 Our 10 days driving from Casablanca to Tangier were a truly magical experience.

 If you love shopping then you will find medina’s in every town with plenty of shopping opportunities!
-You can just get lost in them for hours and walk out with tons of products, from clothing to spices and so on.
+You can easily get lost in them for hours and walk out with tons of products, from clothing to spices and so on.

 Morocco is a country that has so much to offer.
-It is impressive to see how hard they are working to make it more easy to travel.
+It is impressive to see how hard they are working to make it easier to travel.
 I had read negative reviews about it being dirty and not well kept, but I don’t think they were up to date with the recent improvements!
 It is clean and ready to welcome tourism!

 This is one of the reasons why we were so sad for not planning a longer stay here.
 There is so much worth seeing and I guess we underestimated it until we found ourselves here!
 Anyway our adventures, although short were without any doubt unforgettable!

 Personally, we recommend renting a car, especially if traveling with a family.
 It was much easier to just move around without having to carry our luggage back and forth.
 However, if you are traveling alone the bus could be a good option too.

 Anyway, the roads were great.
 The only issue we had was on our way to Ouarzazate.
 There was a lot of construction going on, in order to expand and improve the road.
 So it was for the best, just not great timing for us.